NXLog Agent modules and routes

 Extensions

-Extension module instances provide functionality for processing logs, usually in the form of functions and procedures you can call from your input and output module instances.
+Extension module instances provide functionality for processing data, usually in the form of functions and procedures you can call from your input and output module instances.
 Many extension modules do not require any further configuration.

 For example, the configuration below loads the xm_syslog module, which provides the parse_syslog() procedure to parse syslog messages.